7.2 Administration and governance

 Article 6 of the Law on Public Health Care of the Republic of Lithuania (Lietuvos Respublikos visuomenės sveikatos priežiūros įstatymas) states that public health care functions at pre-school, pre-primary, primary, basic and secondary education programs in pre-school, general education schools and vocational education institutions in the territory of the municipality, public health strengthening, public health monitoring are designated to municipalities.
 The municipalities carry out independent public health care functions such as: 1) implemening public health measures provided for in the strategic development plans of the municipality and (or) municipal strategic plans approved by the municipal council, taking into account the prevailing public health problems in the municipality; 2) participate in the implementation of state public health programs, interinstitutional activities plans; 3) carry out the health care of children and young people, except for public health care provided by pre-school, pre-primary, primary, basic and secondary education programs in pre-school, general education schools and vocational education institutions located in the municipality's territory; 4) includes social partners in public health promotion activities.

 Collaboration between ministries and stakeholders does exist to varying degrees and on different levels.
 Intersectoral committees have successfully been set up to manage ongoing policy processes.
 In general, the The Ministry of Social Security and Ministry of Health handles youth and health issues.
 The institutional landscape in the field of youth and health is large.
 There is a lot of institutions and health bureaus in municipalities taking care of specified tasks and activities that relate to youth and health.
 In some areas, clarity is lacking on the potential overlaps and/or redundancies when different actors work in closely similar areas.
-The cross-sectoral dimension in youth health is implemented through collaboration by the Ministry of Social Security and Labour, the Ministry of Health, the Ministry of Education and Science, and the Department of Physical Education and Sports under the Government of the Republic of Lithuania.
+The cross-sectoral dimension in youth health is implemented through collaboration by the Ministry of Social Security and Labour, the Ministry of Health, the Ministry of Education, Science and sport.
 This cross-sectorial dimension includes coordination and implementation of youth sports and health policy measures.
 Municipal Public Health Bureaus (Visuomenes sveikatos biurai) are established in each municipality that act as municipal public health care institutions.
 The Bureaus are the main institutions at the local level.
 Each municipality has to have a bureau or otherwise buy these services from another municipality.
 The Bureaus, as a public body, are responsible for health promotion, public health monitoring, communicable disease prevention, prevention of non-communicable diseases and injuries, implementation of public health programmes in the municipal community, child and youth health promotion, and evaluations of the effect of the decisions of municipalities on public health.
 The functions of the Municipal Public Health Bureaus are established by the Ministry of Health, which among other programmes include municipal public health support programmes for youth.The coordination and implementation of youth sports and health policy measures is based on the Interinstitutional Action Plan for the implementation of the state sports development strategy for 2011-2020.